fnordoglargh/metametalmapper/README.md

-# Metal Mapper
+# Meta Metal Mapper
-_Metal Mapper_ is a Python3 program intended to be the basis for a toolset to access data of [Encyclopaedia Metallum: The Metal Archives](https://www.metal-archives.com/) (M-A) and query said data.
+_Meta Metal Mapper_ is a Python3 program intended to be the basis for a toolset to access data of [Encyclopaedia Metallum: The Metal Archives](https://www.metal-archives.com/) (M-A) and query said data.
 The _Others_ section of [Add-ons](https://www.metal-archives.com/content/tools) links to two projects showcasing interesting ways to visualize the _Metal Archives'_ data: